esl/packages/README.md

 In order to improve build times, especially if a previous build has been run (or partially run), the docker scripts use the `buildx` "mount cache" feature, ensuring we cache any dependencies that we need to downloaded.
+Foreign architecture builds are built with a cross-compiler where available (Debian and Ubuntu).

-Additionally the docker files are ordered such that as much work as possible is done before the version-specific build begins, so that the docker cache can be leveraged when building multiple erlang versions for the same operating system targets.
+The docker files are ordered such that as much work as possible is done before the version-specific build begins, so that the docker cache can be leveraged when building multiple erlang versions for the same operating system targets.

+Finally, the OTP smoke test must run successfully for an artifact to be produced.

 ## Package Generation